-"And if you sell anything to your neighbor or purchase from your neighbor, do not cheat one another."
+"When you sell anything to your fellow or purchase from your fellow, do not cheat one another."
 (25:14)

 Most of us cannot honestly promise that all our future ideas and emotions will be holy and positive, since we cannot control which ideas will occur to us and how we will emotionally react to what happens to us.
 What we can promise is that we will try to think, talk, and act in accordance with these ideals.